brittni-and-the-polar-bear/generative-art-library/docs/colors/add-new-color.md

 Run the unit tests for all palette colors (`/src/test/color/palette/palette-colors/all-palette-colors.test.ts`).

-Run the unit tests for the category of the new color.<br/>
+Run the unit tests for all palette color categories (`/src/test/color/palette/palette-colors/palette-colors.test.ts`).
-**Example:** `/src/test/color/palette/palette-colors/red/red-palette-colors.test.ts`

 For any failing tests, be sure that the `PaletteColor` object is being properly exported and added to any required maps.